saxumbv/saxum-handpose/README.md

 ### Deeplearning, TensorFlow and HandPose

 TensorFlow is a machine learning framework for training neural networks.
-HandPose is an already trained neural network (or data people call model) for "detecting hand landmarks in a live video stream".
+HandPose is an already trained neural network (or what data people call model) for "detecting hand landmarks in a live video stream".

 Not entirely sure what a Neural Network is?
 Check the first 3 minutes of [this video](https://www.youtube.com/watch?v=bfmFfD2RIcg&ab_channel=Simplilearn) for a refresher.
 It will touch on all the jargon used in this readme and comments in the code!